awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 | Max throughput per volume | 250 MiB/s \* | 1,000 MiB/s † |
 | Amazon EBS Multi\-attach | Not supported | Not Supported | Supported |

+\* The throughput limit is between 128 MiB/s and 250 MiB/s, depending on the volume size\.
+Volumes smaller than or equal to 170 GiB deliver a maximum throughput of 128 MiB/s\.
+Volumes larger than 170 GiB but smaller than 334 GiB deliver a maximum throughput of 250 MiB/s if burst credits are available\.
+Volumes larger than or equal to 334 GiB deliver 250 MiB/s regardless of burst credits\.
+Older `gp2` volumes might not reach full performance unless you modify the volume\.
+For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.

+† Maximum IOPS and throughput are guaranteed only on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances) provisioned with more than 32,000 IOPS\.
+Other instances guarantee up to 32,000 IOPS and 500 MiB/s\.
+Older `io1` volumes might not reach full performance unless you modify the volume\.
+For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.

 ## Hard disk drives \(HDD\)<a name="hard-disk-drives"></a>

 The HDD\-backed volumes provided by Amazon EBS fall into these categories: